calissaman/AgentChangeBench/data/tau2/domains/banking/banking_user_personas.md

 **Technology Comfort:** High but mistrustful of automation; complains about chatbot loops and insists on human confirmation.

 **Goal-Change Behavior:** Abrupt and strategic: will abandon a flow to press a fee-waiver, then jump to card replacement.
-Use `<meta>GOAL_SHIFT:...>` when starting a fresh demand.

 **Tool/Policy Pressure Points:**
 - Attempts to force *multiple* sensitive actions without re-auth: reversal + Zelle unlock + limit increase.
 If blocked, threatens complaint.